Author : Dr. M. Chithirai Pon Selvan 1

 Date of Publication :7th August 2016

-Abstract: Abrasive waterjet cutting (AWJC) is superior to many other non-traditional machining processes capable of cutting wide range of difficult-to-cut materials.
-This paper presents the influence of process parameters on surface roughness which is an important cutting performance measure in abrasive waterjet cutting of borosilicate glass.
-Four different process parameters were undertaken for this study; water pressure, nozzle traverse speed, abrasive mass flow rate and standoff distance.
+Abstract: Abrasive water jet cutting (AWJC) is a novel cutting process capable of cutting wide range of hard-to-cut materials.
+This paper presents an investigation on surface roughness which is an important cutting performance measure in abrasive water jet cutting of borosilicate glass.
 Taguchis design of experiments was carried out in order to collect surface roughness values.
-Experiments were conducted in varying these parameters for cutting borosilicate glass using abrasive waterjet cutting process.
-The influence of these process parameters on surface roughness has been studied based on the experimental results.
+Experiments were conducted in varying the traverse speed, abrasive flow rate, standoff distance and water pressure for cutting borosilicate glass using abrasive water jet cutting process.
+The effects of these parameters on surface roughness have been studied based on the experimental result

 - A.W.
 Momber and R. Kovacevic, 1997.
 Test parameter analysis in abrasive water jet cutting of rocklike materials.
 International Journal of Rock Mechanics and Mining Sciences, 34 (1): 17-25.

 - Siores E., Wong W C K., Chen L. and Wager J G., 1996.
 Enhancing abrasive water jet cutting of ceramics by head oscillation techniques.
 Ann CIRP, 45 (1): 215-218.

 - Wang J., 2003.
 Abrasive Water jet Machining of Engineering Materials, Trans Tech Publications.
 Uetikon-Zuerich, Swizerland.